What to expect at Crufts

-Make sure you check which bench you have been allocated and in which hall you need to be in, head for this and use your bench as your base for the day.
+5. Make sure you check which bench you have been allocated and the hall you need to be in.
+Head for this first and use your bench as a base for the day.

-Once you’re settled in make yourself familiar with the area, where the toilets, exits, restaurants are and most importantly where your specific show ring is.
+6. Once you’re settled in make yourself familiar with the area.
+Find out where the toilets, exits, and restaurants are.
+But, most importantly where your specific show ring is.

-Check your class times again and in which ring they will be held; class times will be available on the BASC website and will be displayed at the edge of the rings throughout the day.
+7. Check your class times again and in the ring they will be held; class times will be available on the BASC website and will be displayed at the edge of the rings throughout the day.

-If you have entered several classes or you have entered several dogs check that there are no overlaps with the separate classes, we do try to arrange the classes to prevent this but unfortunately sometimes there is no option other than to have the odd class overlap slightly, so you may need to make arrangements to address this if possible.
+8. If you have entered into several classes or have entered several dogs, check that there are no overlaps with the separate classes.
+We try to arrange the classes to prevent this, but unfortunately sometimes there is no option other than to have the odd class overlap slightly, so you may need to make arrangements to address this if possible.

-If you are entering dogs in more than one breed class you will need to establish which rings you need to be at for each event.
-Allow yourself 10 minutes or so to get to the correct ring, it can become rather crowded and moving around the halls can take a while so it’s best to be early.
+9. If you are entering dogs in more than one breed class, you will need to establish which rings you need to be at for each event.
+Allow yourself 10 minutes to get to the correct ring.
+It can become rather crowded during the day and moving around the halls can take a while.

-When it’s your turn to go in you will be asked to lead your dog around the ring then the judge will physically inspect your dog.
-After all the dogs in the class have been judged a shortlist will be chosen and the top five dogs will be individually placed from first to ‘Very Highly Commended’.
-If you are lucky enough to win your class you will be asked to come back after classes have finished to be presented with your trophy.
+11. When it’s your turn to go in you will be asked to lead your dog around the ring then the judge will physically inspect your dog.
+After all the dogs in the class have been judged, a shortlist will be chosen and the top five dogs will be individually placed from first to ‘Very Highly Commended’.
+If you are lucky enough to win your class, you will be asked to come back after classes have finished to be presented with your trophy.

-During the lunchtime slot there will be a gundog training display in the gamekeeper rings, featuring different breeds of gundogs.
+12. During the lunchtime slot, there will be a gundog training display in the gamekeeper rings featuring different breeds of gundogs.

-Also be aware that no exhibitor is allowed to leave earlier than 4pm.
-It can be very busy trying to exit the NEC at this point and it may be beneficial to wait till a later time to try and leave.
+13. Be aware that no exhibitor is allowed to leave earlier than 4pm.
+It can be very busy trying to exit the NEC at this point and it may be beneficial to wait until later on before leaving.